 Wonderland Greyhound Park

-Wonderland Greyhound Park is a track in Revere, Massachusetts that offers year-round greyhound racing.
-Located 5 miles north of historic downtown Boston, Wonderland has hosted greyhound racing continuously since it opened in 1935.
+Wonderland Greyhound Park was a track in Revere, Massachusetts that offered year-round greyhound racing.
+Located 5 miles north of historic downtown Boston, Wonderland had hosted greyhound racing continuously since it opened in 1935.

-The Park has an oval-shaped track.
-It has a capacity of 8,000 and a seating capacity of 3,500.
+The Park featured an oval-shaped track with a total capacity of 8,000 and a seating capacity of 3,500.

-Wonderland Greyhound Park annually hosts the sport's star athletes during two of the industry's premier open stake events - The Grady Memorial Sprint and the Wonderland Derby.
-It has featured more All-American greyhounds than any other track in the country.
-Thirty-five All-American recipients have competed at the oval, including 18 Derby Champions.
+Wonderland Greyhound Park annually hosted the sport's star athletes during two of the industry's premier open stake events – the Grady Memorial Sprint and the Wonderland Derby.
+It had showcased more All-American greyhounds than any other track in the country, with thirty-five All-American recipients competing at the oval, including 18 Derby Champions.

 Wonderland Greyhound Park History